eplof44/eplof44.github.io/_posts/2017-07-03-getting_specific_with_css_selectors.markdown

 There are simple selectors, combination selectors, attribute selectors, parent, child, grandchild selectors - all allowing you to style down to the smallest detail.

-Starting broad are our simple selectors.
+Starting broad are our **simple selectors**.
 These match one or more elements based on element type, class, or ID.

 **Example 1:** Here I am styling the ID of 'wall'.
 I'm giving it a position, margin, image, size, shadow, border.
 I'll give you a moment to ooo and ahh, but this is pretty simple example of how to style a basic element.